xcat2/confluent-docs/docs/confluentquickstart_el8.md

     # yum install lenovo-confluent confluent_osdeploy-x86_64 tftp-server
     # systemctl enable confluent --now
+    # systemctl enable httpd --now # if wanting to deploy operating systems and/or the web gui
     # systemctl enable tftp.socket --now  # If wanting to support PXE install

-More details, including some firewall rules and enabling GUI login may be found in the dedicated install page.
+More details, including firewall rules and enabling GUI login may be found in the dedicated install page.

 # Specifying some global behavior